 - Gear and software tools: extensive reviews, product comparisons, usage tutorials

 - Free detailed reports on different filmmaking topics – downloadable upon free registration

-In addition, they have a number of video courses which you can stream with a paid membership, and they sell a variety of books and eBooks, instructional videos, webinars and workshops.
+In addition, they have a number of video courses that you can stream with a paid membership, and they sell a variety of books and eBooks, instructional videos, webinars, and workshops.

-Backed by their long presence in the industry and with such valuable resources, Videomaker site is great to get learn more about making videos.
-Whether you are a newbie, a semi-advanced or a pro, their site is worth checking out.back to menu ↑
+Backed by their long presence in the industry and with such valuable resources, the Videomaker site is great to get learn more about making videos.
+Whether you are a newbie, a semi-advanced, or a pro, their site is worth checking out.

 Learning DSLR Video – Filmmaking from a Learning Filmmaker

 Learning DSLR Video is a video blog by a semi-pro filmmaker for semi-pro filmmakers.
 As the name indicates, it's focused on video shot with DSLR cameras and offers a peer-to-peer approach to learning and improving in this kind of film production.

 Dave Dugdale, the founder and publisher, defines himself as an advanced amateur filmmaker, and his goal with the site is to share his knowledge with viewers, as well as his progress and experiences in the process of learning filmmaking techniques.

 Interestingly, Dave is technically a hobbyist: he's an audio engineer, completely self-taught in video making, and does not do client work.
 He does take on projects and assignments for third parties, but as only compensation, he requires full creative control and permission to use parts of the material in his courses.
 That's right, Dugdale sells various video courses on his website, each dedicated to learning and improving shooting with a specific DSLR camera.